 EXIT 109 STUDENT MINISTRY ROAD MAP!

 Exit 109 Student gatherings take place regularly on Wednesday evenings starting at 6:30 p.m. going until 8:30 p.m.
-Our format is set up after a teaching rotation that we believe allows students to more exhaustively grasp the things we talk about.
+Our format is set up with a teaching rotation that we believe allows students to more exhaustively grasp the things we talk about.
 Our rotation usually follows the following pattern:

 OUT – The purpose of the OUT is to take what was talked about on the week prior and apply it directly to real life.
-Outs are our monthly service projects usually catered to foster environments where students have to step out of their comfort zones and participate in active implementation of learned concepts.
+OUTs are our monthly service projects usually catered to foster environments where students have to step out of their comfort zones and participate in active implementation of learned concepts.

 UP – We end out every rotation with an UP.
-These are intentionally designed to be connection points to faster relationships, not just with each other but also with their respective D-Group Leaders.
+These are intentionally designed to be connection points to faster relationships, not just with each other, but also with their respective D-Group Leaders.
 That is why they are also called D-group Connect nights.
 These nights are usually planned out respectively by the different D-group leaders and designed to be fun fellowship nights and it is pretty typical for every d-group to be doing.